rusergei2010/AWSCourse2019/Lecture_6_Docker/readme.md

 The EXPOSE instruction exposes port 80 on the container, and the CMD instruction starts the web server.
 8. Build
->docker build -t hello-world .
+>docker build -t ecs-aws-course .
 9. Check that it is created with web server installed:
 >docker images
->docker images --filter reference=hello-world
+>docker images --filter reference=ecs-aws-course

-hello-world                              latest              721cbb37cb43        5 minutes ago       188MB
+ecs-aws-course                              latest              721cbb37cb43        5 minutes ago       188MB
 10. Run on the port: 80
->docker run -t -i -p 80:80 hello-world  (or without -t on Win)
+>docker run -t -i -p 80:80 ecs-aws-course  (or without -t on Win)
 11. Check in browser: localhost:80
     Check locally: >docker ps
 12. >docker stop <container id>
 13. Push your image to Amazon Elastic Container Registry (ECR)
-14. Create an Amazon ECR repository to store your hello-world image.
+14. Create an Amazon ECR repository to store your ecs-aws-course image.
 Note the repositoryUri in the output:
 >aws ecr create-repository --repository-name hello-repository --region us-east-2 {
     "repository": {